Postgraduate (MSc, MA, MBA and PhD) Programs in Healthcare Management

 Numerous substantial trends continue to drive this field, including:

-• new medical technologies
+• New medical technologies.

-Choosing a master’s programme
+Choosing a masters program

-Many programmes also look for:
+Many programs also look for:

-• coursework in accounting and statistics
+• Coursework in accounting and statistics

 Healthcare is an extremely large, complex field.
 As such, it attracts entrants with a healthcare focus and others with a functional focus outside of healthcare.
 Healthcare managers come from a stunningly wide range of educational and professional backgrounds.
-For instance, some will be products of healthcare programmes at business schools, others of healthcare programmes at public administration schools, and so on.
+For instance, some will be products of healthcare programs at business schools, others of healthcare programmes at public administration schools, and so on.
 Similarly, managers will come to healthcare from their backgrounds in financial management, management of information systems, etc.

 The trends cited above make it clear that healthcare will take a growing share of most nations’ (growing) economies.
 This will drive a continuing increase in demand for skilled professionals into the foreseeable future and beyond.